-Topics include real numbers, basic geometry, polynomials, factoring, linear equations, inequalities, quadratic equations, rational expressions, factoring techniques, radicals, algebraic fractions, complex numbers, graphing linear equations and inequalities, quadratic equations, systems of equations, graphing quadratic equations and an introduction to functions.
+Topics include real numbers, basic geometry, polynomials, factoring, linear equations, inequalities, quadratic equations, rational expressions, factoring techniques, radicals, algebraic fractions, complex numbers, graphing linear equations and inequalities, quadraticequations, systems of equations, graphing quadratic equations and an introduction to functions.
 Emphasis is placed on algebraic techniques, in order to successfully complete an entry-level college mathematics course.
 Calculator use is allowed in this course when indicated, including the departmental semester examination.
-In particular, this course is intended to prepare students for the study of entry-level college mathematics.
+In particular, this course is intended to prepare students for the study of entry level college mathematics.
+Students enrolled in this course are expected to take the TSIA mathematics examination.
 This course may count as a fourth year math credit under the Foundation Graduation Plan (HB5).